 What to do on a spring trip

-Although snow covered the ground on our visit, making hiking trails inaccessible, we still found plenty to do: photographing Wizard Island—the cinder cone in the lake—from about every angle possible, watching sunrises and sunsets from rocking chairs at Crater Lake Lodge, and staring at the incredibly tall snow banks on the sides of the roads.
+Although snow covered the ground on our visit, making hiking trails inaccessible, we still found plenty to do.
+Alan and I had fun photographing Wizard Island—the cinder cone in the lake—from about every angle possible, watching sunrises and sunsets from rocking chairs at Crater Lake Lodge, and staring at the incredibly tall snow banks on the sides of the roads.

-During our visit the Rim Drive had been cleared about a mile to Discovery Point.
+During our visit, the Rim Drive had been cleared about a mile to Discovery Point.
 Plenty of cars pulled in and out of the parking spaces to photograph yet another perspective of this beautiful Oregon lake covered in snow.
-From this point the road was open to hikers and bicyclists for several more miles.
+Beyond this point the road was open to hikers and bicyclists for several more miles.

 Hardy hikers carry snowshoes with them to access the unplowed portions of the Rim Drive.
 If you don’t have any, Rim Village provides snowshoe rentals.
-The rangers at the Visitors Center or the staff at Crater Lake Lodge also offer advice about other trails to snowshoe.
+The park rangers at the Visitors Center or the staff at the lodge also offer advice about other snowshoe walks and trails.

 Of course summer activities include waterfall hikes, drives on Rim Drive or a boat ride on the lake.
-The boat dock is accessed by a 1.1-mile steep trail at Cleetwood Cove.
+The boat dock is accessed by the steep 1.1-mile Cleetwood Cove Trail.
 I recommend purchasing tickets ahead of time.

 What to wear on a May trip to Crater Lake National Park